ratwolfzero/hopalong_python/README.md

 2. **Histogram Density Estimation**:

-   NumPy's `np.histogram2d(..., density=True)` function divides the space into bins, point counts per bin are normalized to compute relative densities, enabling more quantitative analysis.
+   NumPy's `np.histogram2d(..., density=True)` is dividing the continuous space into equal-sized bins and counts the points per bin.
+The density within each bin is calculated and the results are normalized to represent relative densities across the entire space, enabling more quantitative analysis.
    - Bin size affects density precision:
      - Smaller bins capture finer detail.
      - Larger bins average densities over broader regions.